pufffs/state-abstraction/README.md

 # Deepabstraction
-The implementation of the paper: Deep State Abstraction for OPE(DSAO)
+The implementation of the paper: Deep State Abstraction for OPE(DeSA)